rickoooooo/RDPwnFinder/README.md

 # RDPwnFinder
 Uses Python and machine learning to identify RDP servers with a Sticky Keys backdoor.
+Repo is in beta so there are bugs and idiosyncrasies.

 ![Example Screenshot](/ExampleScreenshot.png)